UHBer/uhber.github.io/index.md

 ## Overview

-The UHber website aims to provide a user-friendly way to organize carpools for those traveling to/from the UH Manoa campus.
+The UHBer website aims to provide a user-friendly way to organize carpools for those traveling to/from the UH Manoa campus.
+The main idea of this project is to have two groups of users, Drivers and Riders.
+Drivers would be the people that will be driving and Riders will be the people that are riding the car.
+There will be a score system where you will pay with points.
+If you want to refill your points, you will need to drive.

 ## Pages